Stanimirdim92/unnamed/README.md

 ### Unnamed CMS ###

-* Trying to rewrite Wordpess with Zend Framework 2
+* Building a new CMS on top of Zend Framework 2.
+Why?
+Because I can and because the internet needs something better.
-* Version 0.0.6
+* Version 0.0.7
 * Huge thanks to (Abdul Malik Ikhsan)https://samsonasik.wordpress.com/ a.k.a (samsonasik)https://twitter.com/samsonasik?lang=en for being saw helpful and patient

 ### Requirements ###